irka775/TASTE_OF_JUICEPP4/README.md

   - Scroll down and select manual deployment method
   - You can also use Auto deployment method to allow the project to update every time you push the code.
   - You can now click to view the app ready and running
-- For this project I used Manual deployment method to deploy the current state of the branch, every time I pushed the code from Gitpod.
+- For this project I used Manual deployment method to deploy the current state of the branch, every time I pushed the code from vscode.

 ### Cloning the Repository